close

 Words: 871|Pages: 2|5 min read

-Sigmund Freud says “The individual does actually carry on a double existence: one designed to serve his own purposes and another as a link in a chain, in which he serves against, or at any rate without, any volition of his own.”
-Meaning that we have our own true self and then another self when our own self has been attacked or offended.
-Dissociative Identity Disorder (DID), formerly known as Multiple Personality Disorder, is a rare mental illness characterized by having at minimum of two distinct personality states.
-In this essay we will determine if Dissociative Identity Disorder is a valid disorder, and the many controversies about this disorder.
+Sigmund Freud says, “The individual does actually carry on a double existence: one designed to serve his own purposes and another as a link in a chain, in which he serves against, or at any rate without, any volition of his own.”
+This implies that we have our true self and another self that emerges when our true self is attacked or offended.
+Dissociative Identity Disorder (DID), formerly known as Multiple Personality Disorder, is a rare mental illness characterized by having at least two distinct personality states.
+In this essay, we will determine if Dissociative Identity Disorder is a valid disorder and explore the many controversies surrounding it.

-Some argue that dissociative identity disorder is an over diagnosis.
-There are many similarities between dissociative identity disorder and borderline personality disorder.
-In this article it says “They described, rather, a “syndrome” of symptoms that occurs in persons with disturbed personalities, particularly borderline personality disorder.
-They concluded that DID had “no unique clinical picture, no reliable laboratory tests, could not be successfully delimited from other disorders, had no unique natural history and no familial pattern.”
-That means that dissociative identity disorder has no real guidelines so it very well might be part of another diagnosis.
-It has certain symptoms but this disorder is so rare that when a patient comes to a therapist they have as short list of similar disorders to compare too.
+Some argue that Dissociative Identity Disorder is overdiagnosed.
+There are notable similarities between DID and borderline personality disorder.
+An article stated, “They described, rather, a ‘syndrome’ of symptoms that occurs in persons with disturbed personalities, particularly borderline personality disorder.
+They concluded that DID had ‘no unique clinical picture, no reliable laboratory tests, could not be successfully delimited from other disorders, had no unique natural history and no familial pattern’” (Spanos, 1994).
+This suggests that DID lacks specific guidelines and might overlap with other diagnoses.
+The disorder is so rare that therapists often have a limited set of similar disorders for comparison when diagnosing patients.

-A major ethical consideration that relates to this topic is Principle D: Justice.
-This principle makes psychologists and therapists recognize justice for all people and for them to exercise reasonable judgement and precautions to ensure the potential bias.
-This principle relates to this topic because to be a therapist of someone with dissociative identity disorder you must be tentative.
-The side opposing dissociative identity disorder is failing to meet this ethical code because they are attacking the disorder itself, trying to make it “invalid”.
-In one article it discusses how in trial you can be found “not guilty” if you were insane while breaking the law. “persons with DID cannot be responsible for their actions if the usual features of the condition are present.
+A major ethical consideration related to this topic is Principle D: Justice.
+This principle requires psychologists and therapists to recognize justice for all individuals and to exercise reasonable judgment and precautions to avoid bias.
+This principle is relevant because therapists working with DID must be cautious and attentive.
+Critics of DID fail to adhere to this ethical code by attacking the disorder and attempting to invalidate it.
+An article discussing legal considerations states, “Persons with DID cannot be responsible for their actions if the usual features of the condition are present.
 A person with DID is a single person in the grip of a very serious mental disorder.
-By focusing on the features of DID which have, as we argue, the effect of deluding the patient, we try to show that such a person is unable to fulfill the ordinary conditions of responsible agency” (identity, control, and responsibility).
-This is a perfect example of Principle D: justice.
-If the patient does not have reasonable judgment they can’t take precautions.
+By focusing on the features of DID which have, as we argue, the effect of deluding the patient, we try to show that such a person is unable to fulfill the ordinary conditions of responsible agency” (Radden, 1996).
+This example underscores Principle D: Justice.
+If a patient lacks reasonable judgment, they cannot be expected to take necessary precautions.

 Get a custom paper now from our expert writers.